HeCraneChen/total-curvature-estimation/README.md

 ## OS

-The code is developed on MacOS.
+The code is developed on MacOS 12.6.

 ## Compile